 Global and Super Regional endpoints

 Metrics are available from the Global hostname and from Super Regional hostnames.
+The endpoint you choose affects both query performance and the completeness of results.
 Super Regional endpoints can return more complete results for large or detailed queries and offer lower latency when your data is stored in that Super Region.
 For the authoritative list of metrics hostnames, see Metrics data locations on the Data sources page.

-The examples below use the Global hostname observe.coreweave.com.
-To send the same request to a Super Regional endpoint, swap the hostname and keep the path (for example https://observe.us-east.coreweave.com/api/v1/query).
+The following examples use the Global hostname observe.coreweave.com.
+To send the same request to a Super Regional endpoint, swap the hostname and keep the path (for example, https://observe.us-east.coreweave.com/api/v1/query).

 The following paths are supported: